 It’s clear that MacBooster works as advertised.
 The app does do what it claims to, and you can save gigabytes of space by removing unneeded files.
 The problem, however, is that almost every feature MacBooster offers can be found elsewhere — either from the built-in Mac utilities or third-party apps that are free of charge.

 For example, you can disable unneeded startup apps via macOS Settings > User Groups > Login Items, removing extensions are also relatively easy as you can open your Safari or Chrome web browsers and clean them based on instructions.
 Free utilities like Onyx can help locate large files, and AppCleaner can uninstall apps and their associated remnants.

 That makes me conclude the value proposition of MacBooster is — convenience.
 Yes, you can spend a good amount of time downloading various apps and launching macOS system utilities to manually perform operations that MacBooster offers.
 But, think about the learning curve and possible confusion, versus a single click in MacBooster.
 Therefore, I’d say MacBooster is worth it unless you are a power user who doesn’t mind digging into geeky stuff.

 Another factor we have to consider is the price.
-MacBooster offers one-time price starting with $39.95 for a single Mac.
-You'll want to make your buying decision based on the number of Mac machines you have and the convenience that MacBooster can bring to you.
-If you decide to purchase, don't forget to take advantage of this 25% OFF special discount below to save money.
+MacBooster offers a one-time price starting with $39.95 for a single Mac.
+You’ll want to make your buying decision based on the number of Mac machines you have and the convenience that MacBooster can bring to you.
+If you decide to purchase, don’t forget to take advantage of this 25% OFF special discount below to save money.